SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 **General**

-In the “General” section, you can edit the “Title” which will be used in the browser tab.
+In the “General” section you can edit the “Title” which will be used in the browser tab.

 **Main logo**

-Under “Main logo”, you specify the following items:
+Under “Main logo”, specify the following items:

-* The “Favicon” which will be displayed in the browser’s address bar.
+* The “Favicon”, which will be displayed in the browser’s address bar.
 Click **Choose file** to select a file from your computer.
 The supported favicon format is “ico”.
-* Your branding logo which will be shown during application loading.
+* Your branding logo, which will be shown during application loading.
 Click **Choose file** to select a file from your computer.
 The supported formats are “png” and “svg”.
 * The “Brand logo height”.

 **Navigator logo**

-Under “Navigator logo”, you can provide the “Navigator logo” and set the “Navigator logo height” located on top of the navigator panel.
+Under “Navigator logo” you can provide the “Navigator logo” and set the “Navigator logo height” located on top of the navigator panel.

 **Type**

-In the “Type” section, you specify the font settings for your branded version.
+In the “Type” section you specify the font settings for your branded version.

 <img src="/guides/users-guide/administration/admin_BrandingType.png" alt="Branding type" style="max-width: 100%">